 Of the wineries we visited, these were our favorites:

 Chateau Ricardelle near Narbonne has been owned by an Italian man, Bruno Pellegrini, since 1990.
 The vineyard suffered a powerful hailstorm that hit on Friday, June 13, 2014, which destroyed many of the vines.
-To show their resilience and the spirit of community that allowed them to survive, one of the red wines is named Vendredi XIII for the Friday the 13th.
+To show their resilience and the spirit of community that allowed them to survive, one of the red wines is named Vendredi XIII for Friday the 13th.
 My favorites from Chateau Ricardelle were the Les Dames de Ricardelle Viognier and the rosé.
+And, they also offer self-catering accommodations.

 Chateau Ricardelle is located at Route de Gruissan, 11 100 Narbonne, France